gothinkster/realworld-starter-kit/readme.md

 # Getting started

-You need to have [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 installed on your machine.
+You need to have docker, [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 installed on your machine.
+Docker should be running.
 Then you can run:

     $ make install
+    $ make start-pgsql
+    $ make devdb
     $ make run
     $ make tests

+To stop docker and clean container, you can run:
+    $ make stop-pgsql
+    $ make clean-pgsql

 # TODO